Skip to main content

 What should I do immediately after a car accident in Rancho Cucamonga?

-After a car accident in Rancho Cucamonga: 1) Call 911 and report the accident, 2) Seek medical attention even if you feel fine, 3) Document the scene with photos, 4) Exchange information with other drivers, 5) Get contact info from witnesses, 6) Don't admit fault or apologize, 7) Notify your insurance company, 8) Contact a Rancho Cucamonga car accident lawyer before giving recorded statements.
+After a car accident in Rancho Cucamonga: 1) Call 911 and report the accident, 2) Seek medical attention even if you feel fine, 3) Document the scene with photos, 4) Exchange information with other drivers, 5) Get contact information from witnesses, 6) Avoid admitting fault, 7) Notify your insurance company, and 8) consider legal review before giving recorded statements or signing releases.
+Use this answer differently when Baseline & Milliken, West Valley Courthouse - Rancho Cucamonga, or a public-entity notice issue changes who holds the proof.
+If the issue remains unclear, compare the adjuster voicemail with the deadline calendar before giving a statement or accepting a quick offer.

 How do I file a police report for a car accident in Rancho Cucamonga?